Design-Dude/ddLocale/README.md

 		replacement: "__", // optional, default __
 		menu: {
 			domId: "language", // id of dom-node where language menu will be triggered
-			button: "", // "long" title, "short" language code or some translation "key"
+			text: "", // "long" title, "short" language code or some translation "key"
-			menu: "center" // optional, className for the dropdown menu
+			className: "center" // optional, className for the dropdown menu
 			autoOpen: 200, // delay in ms
-			autoClose: 200 // delay in ms (if used, must be long enough to reach the menu from the butten) },
+			autoClose: 200 // delay in ms (if used, must be long enough to reach the menu from the butten)
+			toggle: true // use toggle instead of built-in menu
+			engine: 'ddMenu', // optional, use ddMenu instead of built-in menu },
 		ready: function (object) {
 			/*